gromacs/gromacs/docs/dev-manual/gitlab.rst

     CMAKE_MPI_OPTIONS
         Provide CMake command line arguments to define GROMACS MPI build options.

+    GROMACS_RELEASE
+        Read-only environment variable that can be checked to see if a job is executing in a pipeline for preparing a tagged release.
+        Can be set when launching pipelines via the GitLab web interface.
+        For example, see *rules* mix-ins in :file:`admin/gitlab-ci/global.gitlab-ci.yml`.

     EXTRA_INSTALLS
         List additional OS package requirements.
 Used in *before_script* for some